 Checking our social media feeds has become nearly as important as checking our email.
-When anything happens, good or bad, we make a quick post to Facebook, Snapchat, or Twitter, usually with a picture, to tell everyone what we’ve been up to.
+When anything happens, good or bad, we quickly post to Facebook, Snapchat, or Twitter.
+Oftentimes with a picture to tell everyone what we’ve been up to.
 It’s almost expected.
-When someone doesn’t post regularly, their friends start to wonder if they’re okay.
+When someone doesn’t post regularly, their friends wonder if they’re okay.

-If you’ve been in an accident, you need to put the brakes on your social media habit.
-You want everyone to know what’s been going on, but social media accounts can sink your case if you’re not careful with where and how you post.
+You must curb your social media use if you’ve been in an accident.
+You want everyone to know what’s going on.
+But social media accounts can sink your case if you’re not careful where and how you post.

 You Know We Can See You, Right?

 Many people don’t realize how public their social media accounts are.
-Even when your settings are all “private,” friends of friends may still be able to access your page unless you have other restrictions in place.
+Even when your settings are all “private,” friends of friends may still be able to access your page unless you have other restrictions.
 If you post on a community page, such as your church or a local group, those posts are part of that community page, and anyone can see them.

 You must also be careful about what you say to insurance adjustors that do contact you.
 Everything you say can be used to diminish or deny your claim.